-Before depositories came into existence investor had to physically complete the transaction by moving the share certificates between which many problems arose like theft, loss, fraud, etc.,
+Before depositories came into existence investors had to physically complete the transaction by moving the share certificates between which many problems arose like theft, loss, fraud, etc.,

 To get away from this problem government allowed NSE and BSE to set up their own depositories.
 In the year 1998, it was made compulsory to trade in stock through the dematerialized form.
 This resulted in a spike of new investors coming to the market, resulting in overall high volumes.

 Also, establishing depositories attracted foreign investors because the following problems were mitigated by the dematerialization of securities forgery, unscrupulous transfer, and reduction of chances as well as incidents of delay.

 A depository participant is an organization between a depository and an investor.
 Depository participant allows an investor to trade through his platform and provide him regular profit and loss statements in exchange for fees, they keep his shares in a dematerialized form.

 The following picture describes the role of the depository participant.

 2. Functions of depository participant

 Following are the functions of a Depository Participant

 - Pledging and un-pledging of loans against shares